simplenetes-io/podc/PODSPEC.md

       # Startup probe of the container.
       # The pod startup process will not continue until a container is started up.
       # Note that a successful startup could mean that the container started and then exited with code 0.
-      # If a container fails to startup properly in the pod creation phase then the pod will be destroyed.
+      # If a container fails to startup properly in the pod creation phase then the pod will be destroyed, this also includes if there is a startup probe which fails.
+      # If there is no startup probe then the startup is counted as suceesful as soon as the container has been started.
       # If a container fails to startup later it will be destroyed and restarted according to its restart policy.
       startupProbe:
           # Wait max 60 seconds for the container to be ready.
 Default is 120.